Way of the Roses: Route

-The Way Of The Roses is best ridden from west to east to take advantage of the prevailing winds from the West and the more favourable gradients.
-Tradition dictates that you start the ride by dipping your back wheel in the Irish Sea and only ends when your front wheel gets a dip in the North Sea at the finish.
+The Way of The Roses is best ridden from west to east to take advantage of the prevailing winds from the West and the more favourable gradients.
+Tradition dictates that a rider starts by dipping their back wheel in the Irish Sea, and only ends when their front wheel gets a dip in the North Sea at the finish.
 It is typically completed in 3–5 days.

-Related NCN Routes
+Related NCN routes

 Way of the Roses signs at Winterburn, the junction between routes 68 and 688.

-The Way of the Roses makes use of 8 National Cycle Network routes.
+The Way of the Roses makes use of eight National Cycle Network routes.
 Starting in Morecambe on Route 69.
 It transfers to Route 68 at Clapham, on to Route 688 at Winterburn, and Route 65 at Linton-on-Ouse.
 Through central York it follows the short Route 658 before joining Route 66.
 At Pockington it takes Route 164 over the Yorkshire Wolds before picking up Route 1 near Hutton Cranswick, which it then uses to the finish in Bridlington.

 The route links to other parts of the NCN so can be used as part of a longer cycle tour.
 In addition to the above listed routes the way of the Roses has junctions with Route 700 at Morecambe, Route 6 at Lancaster, Route 67 near Fountains Abbey. and Route 167 at Huggate in the Yorkshire Wolds.

-Route maps for The Way of the Roses and detailed route guides from other publishers are available from Sustrans.
+Route maps for the Way of the Roses and detailed route guides from other publishers are available from Sustrans.